Chim-dev/Chim-dev/README.md

 I split my time between **the web** and **game engines**, and honestly the two feed each other — both are about making something interactive feel *responsive*.

-- 🖥️ **Front-end** — building UIs with React, Vue, and Svelte.
+- 🖥️ **Front-end** : building UIs with React, Vue, and Svelte.
 Type-safe, fast to load, and usable on whatever screen you throw at it.
-- 🎮 **Games** — Unity and C#.
-Mechanics, feel, and the kind of polish you only notice when it's missing.
+- 🎮 **Games** : Unity and C#.
+Mechanics, feel, Optimization and more.
-- 🎨 **Design-adjacent** — I do my own UI mockups, sprites, and 3D when a project needs them.
+- 🎨 **Design-adjacent** : I do my own UI mockups, sprites, and 3D when a project needs them.
 Figma, Krita, Blender.
-- 📦 **Ship it** — Vercel, Cloudflare, Docker, itch.io.
+- 📦 **Ship it** : Vercel, Cloudflare, Docker, itch.io.
 Building it is half the job.

 ---